py-why/dowhy/README.rst

 Quick Start
 ===========
 DoWhy support Python 3.8+.
-To install, you can use pip, poetry, or conda.
+To install, you can use pip, poetry, uv, or conda.

 **Latest Release**